Juvenile Idiopathic Arthritis

 - To minimize pain and other symptoms, and maintain quality of life

-- To prevent the development of associated conditions, such as growth problems, osteoporosis (bone weakening), puberty delay and reduced vision
+- To prevent the development of associated conditions, such as growth problems, osteoporosis, puberty delay and reduced vision

 Nonsteroidal antiinflammatory drugs (NSAIDs) offer pain relief and reduce minor inflammation.

 Disease-modifying anti-rheumatic drugs (DMARDs) work by suppressing the overactive chemicals released by the immune system, which can damage nearby bones, tendons, ligaments and cartilage.
 These are usually administered by mouth.

 Biological response modifiers work by targeting the immune system and modifying the molecules causing the inflammation.
 This type of medication is generally reserved for the treatment of those who have not responded to DMARDs.
 They are usually administered through injection.

-Glucocorticoids (steroids) quickly improve inflammation.
-It is important that corticosteroids are used judiciously in children and are tapered as soon as possible.
+Steroids quickly improve inflammation.
+It is important that steroids are used judiciously in children and are tapered as soon as possible.
 The younger the child, the more a clinician will try to avoid this substance group.

 They may be used in several ways, including being:

 Taken orally to improve inflammation symptoms when these are present in other parts of the body, such as the heart lining, lungs and abdomen.
 This is only done rarely because of the risk of side effects, such as osteoporosis and growth impairments.

-- Absorbed through eye drops or creams in the case of eye inflammation.
+Absorbed through eye drops in the case of eye inflammation.

 Physiotherapy and occupational therapy programmes can be helpful in maintaining strong joints and increasing the child’s ability to do normal activities.